asny/three-d/README.md

 - tools (2D or 3D)
 - games (2D or 3D)

-The crate consist of three main modules for drawing, `context`, `core` and `renderer`, and an optional `window` module for easy setup and an optional `gui` integration module:
+The crate consist of three main modules for drawing, `context`, `core` and `renderer`, and an optional `window` module for easy setup:

 | Module           | Description
 | :---------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |